basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 This is the workflow I’ve arrived at after trying many alternatives, it extends [my agentic coding write-up]({{< ref "/post/agentic-coding" >}}) and the self-hosted AI obsession in [my local AI journey]({{< ref "/post/local-ai-journey" >}}).
 It's my backup plan for those moments when a computer simply isn't nearby—the rest of the time I'm still at a keyboard like any other developer.
 This is in no way a replacement for a proper computer/laptop workflow but gets the job done when needed.
-It’s a personal, mostly open‑source stack: `agent-cli` is my local‑first voice and clipboard layer—streaming mic audio to FasterWhisper for ASR, cleaning/polishing with a local LLM via Ollama, and (when needed) speaking results via Piper.
+It's a personal, mostly open-source stack built around `agent-cli`—my local-first voice layer.
+Here's how it works: I speak into my phone, the audio goes to FasterWhisper for transcription, Ollama cleans up the text, and it lands on my clipboard ready to paste.
-It also exposes a small HTTP interface that my iOS Shortcut hits to send audio and receive cleaned text.
+My iOS Shortcut handles this through a small HTTP interface that agent-cli exposes.
-The coding agent still calls into the best proprietary frontier model I can access.
+The coding agent itself still uses the best proprietary model I can access.

 {{% callout note %}}
-Meta: I’m writing about agentic coding on mobile from my actual phone.
+Meta: I'm writing about agentic coding on mobile from my actual phone.
-It’s not the most efficient way to write, but it gets the job done — during a 6.5‑hour flight I dictated and iterated this entire post, although I took more than 50 iterations (>50 commits) to get it right.
+It's not the most efficient way to write, but it gets the job done — during a 6.5‑hour flight I dictated and iterated this entire post.
+Each iteration was a commit: dictate changes, review the diff, refine, commit, repeat.
-See [PR #40](https://github.com/basnijholt/nijho.lt/pull/40) for the full review trail.
+See all [50+ commits in PR #40](https://github.com/basnijholt/nijho.lt/pull/40) for the full iteration trail.
 {{% /callout %}}

 {{% callout note %}}